Jefferson-Pule/Stocks_Website/readme.md

 It will also deploy inside the new project:

 * 2 cloud functions one to trigger the dataflow job that updates the BigQuery Table daily and one to trigger the dataflow job to stream data.
 * 1 cloud scheduler job to trigger a cloud function to update BigQuery daily.
+* 1 cloud scheduler job to trigger a cloud function to stream stocks symbols to Pub/Sub which sends them to Dataflow.
 * 1 cloud run application called stocks-website with image name myfullimage saved in artifact.